autoplot/documentation/javadoc/org/das2/jythoncompletion/JavadocLookup.md

-# org.das2.jythoncompletion.JavadocLookupProvide a class for keeping track of the Javadoc lookups,
+# org.das2.jythoncompletion.JavadocLookup

- so this is not buried in code (so much).
+Provide a class for keeping track of the Javadoc lookups, so this is not buried in code (so much).

-JavadocLookup( )
+# JavadocLookup( )

 ***